India has joined 100-metre building demolition club: Foreign brain behind Noida twin tower success | Headlines

 "Coordination would be needed for fixing the timing for work at the site to cause least disturbance to residents," said Mehta.

-Jigar Chheda, another Edifice partner, said they took a full six months to plan the clean execution of the demolition and the whole exercise was a "very challenging" process.
+Jigar Chheda, another Edifice partner, said they took six months to plan the clean execution of the demolition and the whole exercise was a "very challenging" process.

 "Days and nights went into the preparation for this day.
 Over 9,000 holes were drilled for explosives in the two buildings; they had to be most accurate and all this was challenging," Chheda told PTI.